alexsydney/angularjs2_search/README.md

 - After creating new book components.
 Choose from the drop-down selection box to sort their display order based on either "NAME" or "AUTHOR"

+- Click a Star Rating to change the pre-defined rating.
+New book components are given a zero (0) rating by default.

+- Click the Red Cross to delete a book component.

 - Install ChromeVox for text-to-speech screen reading. sr-only, aria-selected, aria-required, and aria-describedby classes for selection boxes and forms to W3C accessibility guidelines

 - Experiment with Responsive Web Design.
 Resize the page.
 On smaller screen sizes a single column is presented with a hamburger menu icon.
 On larger screen sizes two columns are presented with the menu items automatically expanded.